 The steering system must affect at least two wheels.
 The steering system must have positive steering stops that prevent the steering linkages from locking up (the inversion of a four-bar linkage at one of the pivots).
 The stops may be placed on the uprights or on the rack and must prevent the tires from contacting suspension, body, or frame members during the track events.
-Allowable steering free play will be limited to 7 degrees total measured at the steering wheel.
+Allowable steering system free play is limited to 7 degrees total measured at the steering wheel.
+Rear wheel steering is permitted only if mechanical stops limit the turn angle of the rear wheels to $\pm$ 3 degrees from the straight ahead position.

-The steering wheel must be mechanically connected to the front wheels, i.e. "steer-by-wire" is prohibited.
+The steering wheel must be mechanically connected to the front wheels, i.e. "steer-by-wire" of the front wheels is prohibited.